data-wizards/data-wizards.github.io/index.md

 | Sales Rank   | 10244                          | 1786788                |

-Wauw...
+Wow...
 What a relief and what a coincidence!
 Just almost a factor 200 better ranking than "Bonyo Bonyo".
-This example is surely not cherry picked..
+This example is surely not cherry picked...
 So, is the model just perfect, or?

 <div id="drawbacks" />